 Why Is HIIT Better Than Cardio For Burning Belly Fat?

-What makes HIIT so much more effective?
+What makes strength HIIT workouts so much more effective?
 It comes down to the muscle-building aspect.
-Although cardio does wonders at getting your heart rate up, it doesn't engage or build muscles the way HIIT and resistance training does; in fact, cardio can actually break muscle down if you do too much of it without proper fuel.
+Although cardio does wonders at getting your heart rate up, it doesn't build muscle the way resistance training does or burn calories as quickly and efficiently as HIIT; in fact, cardio can actually break muscle down if you do too much of it without proper fuel.

 With high-intensity resistance training, on the other hand, the whole point is to build muscle.
 Not only do you burn major calories throughout the workout, thanks to your elevated heart rate, but you'll also keep burning them throughout the day.
-"There is a direct correlation between an individual's muscle mass and how many calories he or she burns," Ashley told POPSUGAR.
-"Muscle burns fat even when you are resting."
-The more muscle you have, the higher your resting metabolic rate (RMR) and the more calories you'll burn even when you're 'chilling on the couch' sedentary," Ashley explained.
+"There is a direct correlation between an individual's muscle mass and how many calories he or she burns," Kelly told POPSUGAR.
+Though muscle doesn't directly "burn" fat, it does boost your resting metabolic rate (RMR), which means you'll burn more calories even when you're "'chilling on the couch' sedentary," Kelly explained.

 How Often Should You Do Resistance Training and Cardio to Burn Belly Fat?

-Angelo said his clients have found fat-burning success by doing resistance training at least twice a week, alongside cardio workouts two to three times a week.
-Ashley's ideal schedule, depending on the person, upped the resistance training to three times a week, with two days of cardio and two rest days.
-They both agreed, though, that you should do at least 30 minutes of cardio, four to five days a week.
-"It doesn't have to be max effort," Angelo said.
+Grinceri said his clients have found fat-burning success by doing resistance training at least twice a week, alongside cardio workouts two to three times a week.
+Kelly's ideal schedule, depending on the person, upped the resistance training to three times a week, with two days of cardio and two rest days.
+They both agreed, though, that you should do at least 30 minutes of cardio, four to five days a week, for general health.
+"It doesn't have to be max effort," Grinceri said — aka a brisk walk around the neighborhood definitely counts.
 "But challenge yourself!"

 Ready to get started?
 Grab some weights and head over to our four-week workout plan for weight loss and building muscle for the perfect balance of strength training and cardio.